Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu/README.md

      sudo systemctl restart apache2
      ```

-Done, Now Access Your Wordpress Installation & Set it up using Server Public IP Address.(Example: http://3-XXX-XX-235)
+Done, Now Access Your Wordpress Installation & Set it up using Server Public IP Address.(Example: http://3-XXX-XX-235 use http not https)

 **Installing SSL Certificate for WordPress**